Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Motivic Chern classes and -theoretic stable envelopes

 \item A sufficiently general fractional equivariant line bundle on $G/B$, i.e.~a general element $\calL \in \Pic_T(T^*(G/B))\otimes_\bbZ \bbQ$, called the {\em slope} of the stable envelope.
 The dependence on the slope parameter is locally constant, in the following sense.

-The choice of a maximal torus $T \subseteq G$ determines a decomposition of $(\Lie T)^* \otimes \mathbb{R}$ into {\em alcoves\/}; these are the complements of the affine hyperplanes $H_{\alpha^\vee, n} = \{ \lambda \in (\Lie T)^*\otimes \mathbb{R}: \langle \lambda , \alpha^\vee \rangle = n \}$ as $\alpha^\vee$ varies in the set of positive coroots, and $n$ over the integers.
-The alcove structure is independent the choice of a chamber (and hence of the Borel subgroup $B$), and the stable envelopes are constant for fractional multiples of (pull-backs of) line bundles $\calL_\lambda= G \times^B \C_\lambda$ for weights $\lambda$ in a given alcove. \end{itemize}
+The choice of a maximal torus $T \subseteq G$ determines a decomposition of $(\Lie T)^* \otimes \bbR$ into {\em alcoves\/}; these are the complements of the affine hyperplanes $H_{\alpha^\vee, n} = \{ \lambda \in (\Lie T)^*\otimes \bbR: \langle \lambda , \alpha^\vee \rangle = n \}$ as $\alpha^\vee$ varies in the set of positive coroots, and $n$ over the integers.
+The alcove structure is independent the choice of a chamber (and hence of the Borel subgroup $B$), and the stable envelopes are constant for fractional multiples of (pull-backs of) line bundles $\calL_\lambda= G \times^B \bbC_\lambda$ for weights $\lambda$ in a given alcove. \end{itemize}

 The torus fixed point set $(T^*(G/B))^{T}= (G/B)^T$ is in one-to-one correspondence with the Weyl group $W$.
-For every $w\in W$, we still use $w$ to denote the corresponding fixed point.
+For every $w\in W$, we still use $e_w$ to denote the corresponding fixed point.
 For a chosen Weyl chamber $\fC$ in $\Lie T$, pick any cocharacter $\sigma\in \fC$.
-Then the attracting set of $w\in W$ is defined as
+The attracting set of $w\in W$, also called the Bia\l{}ynicki-Birula cell in the literature, is defined as

 It is not difficult to show that $\Attr_\fC(w)$ is the conormal space over the attracting variety in $G/B$ for $w$; the latter attracting variety is a Schubert cell in $G/B$.
-Define a partial order on the fixed point set $W$ as follows:
+Define a partial order on the fixed point set $W$ to be the (transitive closure of the) following relation:

 Then the order determined by the positive (resp., negative) chamber is the same as the Bruhat order (resp., the opposite Bruhat order).

 Any chamber $\fC$ determines a decomposition of the tangent space $N_w:= T_w(T^*(G/B))$ as $N_w=N_{w,+}\oplus N_{w,-}$ into $T$-weight spaces which are positive and negative with respect to $\fC$ respectively.
 For every polarization $T^{\frac{1}{2}}$, denote $N_w\cap T^{1/2}|_w$ by $N_w^{\frac{1}{2}}$.
 Similarly, we have $N_{w,+}^{\frac{1}{2}}$ and $N_{w,-}^{\frac{1}{2}}$.
 In particular, $N_{w,-}=N^{\frac{1}{2}}_{w,-}\oplus q^{-1}(N_{w,+}^{\frac{1}{2}})^\vee$.
 Consequently, we have